Charity sounds alarm over scam involving reusable grocery bags

 The Stigma-Free Society has transitioned to a virtual-only future as it gives parents and educators the tools to help school-age youth and teens cope with mental health and well being issues, with a new online Student Mental Health Toolkit.

-Open Mind: A movement to stomp out stigma
+wellington advertiser: Open Mind - A movement to stomp out stigma

 Stigma is a mark of disgrace that sets a person apart.
 When a person is labelled by their illness, they are seen as part of a stereotyped group.
 Negative attitudes create prejudice, which leads to negative actions and discrimination.